PulkitBanta/ReNews/README.md

-# NewsR
+# ReNEWS
-NewsR is a news app that selects latest and best top 30 news from HackerNews.
+ReNEWS is a news app that selects latest and best top 30 news from HackerNews.
 It provides you a list of the top 30 news.
 Get updated with the latest news and current affairs in a jiffy!

 ### Building app with Android Studio